Mohitag94/Instance_Segmentation/README.md

 1. Clone the repository
 2. Set up the environment with required dependencies
 3. Run the `coco_model_train.ipynb` notebook to train and evaluate the model
+4. Run the `coco_eda.ipynb` notebook to perform exploratory data analysis on dataset

 ## Results
 The model is evaluated on the validation set using standard COCO metrics: